• Partners

 2. Then you can either:

-• Select the call.button.label tab to activate the keypad and type or paste a number – please note that it must contain the prefix and not include the initial ’00’ numbers or special characters,
+• Select the Call tab to activate the keypad and type or paste a number – please note that it must contain the prefix and not include the initial ’00’ numbers or special characters,

 3. Tips and Tricks